-A long-standing, vexing observation is that mouse strains have strikingly different dose-dependence in susceptibility to T. muris.
+Moreover, our results can potentially help to explain the long-standing, albeit vexing, observation that mouse strains have strikingly different dose-dependence in susceptibility to T. muris.
 Given a high dose of eggs, “susceptible” mouse strains produce a Th1-polarized response and become chronically infected, whereas “resistant” strains produce a Th2-polarized response and clear the infection quickly ({Bancroft, 1994 #7858;Bancroft, 2001 #7857;Else, 1994 #7859}, reviewed in {Hurst, 2013 #7679;Klementowicz, 2012 #7672}).
 This pattern changes if the inoculating dose is reduced: now “resistant” strains become chronically infected, too.
-None of the above can be explained by density dependent reductions in establishment, growth and fecundity of the worms {Michael, 1989 #7876}.
-We will test whether this puzzle is solved via the logic of Fig. 2b, which shows that reducing dose leads to a chronic infection because the Th2 positive feedback loop is never engaged, allowing the parasite to ‘fly beneath the radar’ of the immune system.
+This pattern cannot be explained by changes in the strength of processes that generate negative feedback.
+For example, it is possible that worm establishment, growth, and fecundity is density-dependent (a negative feedback mechanism), such that all three are increased in low-dose infections, leading to higher infection durations.
+However, this has been ruled out by experimental work {Michael, 1989 #7876}.
+We will test whether this puzzle is solved via the logic of Fig. 3C1, which shows that reducing dose leads to a chronic infection because the clearance-promoting Th2 positive feedback loop is never engaged, allowing the parasite to ‘fly beneath the radar’ of the immune system.

 The close integration of experiments and mathematics that our team is poised to deliver is essential to reveal causes of varied duration of infection.
 Our team is uniquely suited to meet these challenges.
 PI Cressler is a mathematical ecologist with an excellent track record in infectious disease research (e.g., {Cressler, 2016 #7797;Cressler, 2014 #7664;Cressler, 2014 #7680;Budischak, 2018 #7866;Hite, 2019 #7865}) who has worked extensively to pair theory with experiment.
 Of particular relevance to this proposal is Cressler’s work using mathematics to disentangle complex within-host dynamics and discover resource-dependence of immune defense across different host-parasite systems {Cressler, 2014 #7664;Cressler, 2014 #7680}.
 PI Graham is an ecological immunoparasitologist who uses experimental (e.g., {Leung, 2018 #7710}), observational (e.g., {Hayward, 2014 #7546}) and clinical trial (e.g., {Budischak, 2018 #7743}) study designs to elucidate genetic and environmental drivers of parasite (often nematode) dynamics within mammalian hosts.
 The 2 PIs also have a track record of working together on theory to predict how optimal immune strategy varies according to the costs of immune defense and varied parasite virulence {Cressler, 2015 #7663} and how infection duration emerges from details of within-host dynamics {van Leeuwen, 2019 #7862}.
 We also have a track record of collaborating to ground the latter theory in the tractable experimental system proposed here (M. musculus infected by T. muris; {Budischak, 2018 #7744;van Leeuwen, 2019 #7862}).
 Our collaborative team includes an eco-physiologist (Budischak), two immunoparasitologists with unrivalled expertise on the experimental system (Else and Grencis, on the host genetics of susceptibility (e.g., {Sahputra, 2019 #7867}) and immunomodulation by the parasite (e.g., {Bancroft, 2019 #7863}), respectively) and a mathematical ecologist (van Leeuwen, of {van Leeuwen, 2019 #7862}), which will ensure we have the knowledge and support required to complete the project.